Francesco Arancio

-Francesco Arancio (born 1844) was an Italian painter.
+Francesco Arancio (1844–?) was an Italian painter.

 He was born in Palermo, where he first trained under Salvatore Lo Forte.
 In 1870, he won a bronze medal at the Exposition of Palermo for his painting of a large realistic portrait of a Garibaldino and similarly a bronze medal from Messina for a small canvas representing the choir of the Cathedral of Palermo; and an honorable mention at the Casino delle Arti in Palermo for a small canvas depicting a half-figure.
 He also completed many portraits of prominent families of Palermo.
 Among his works are: